Home » Why Do Hamsters Stand on Their Back Legs?

 • Dehydration causes strange body movements and positions.

-• Strokes can sometimes result in your hamster rocking back and forth.
+• Strokes can sometimes result in a hamster rocking back and forth.

 • Arthritis can be painful and cause hamsters to stand more often.